sannevanettinger/Airbnb-vs.-Corona-Pandemic/README.md

 It seems obvious that the Corona Pandemic, which finally seems to be coming to an end, has had the result of strongly reduced travel and overnight stays.
 Both locally and nationally.
 However, nothing could be further from the truth.
 There are certainly Airbnb hosts who have benefited from the Corona Pandemic.

-This README entails a detailed description on how to the contents of this repository for future research.
+This README entails a detailed description on how to use the contents of this repository for future research.

 ## CONTENT (ADD LINKS??
 OTHERWISE TABLE OF CONTENT)
 1. Research motivation